-When it comes to parks and lush gardens, few cities can match DC’s verdant offerings.
+When it comes to parks and gardens, few cities can match DC’s offerings, regardless of season.

 Pierre L’Enfant, DC’s first urban planner, designed “The Federal City” to be beautified by public gardens, and so it is today.
 You’ll find scenic landscaping around the National Mall and natural beauty in Rock Creek Park, along with dozens of gardens and parks within the nation’s capital.
 Here is a list of DC’s delightful gardens – some public and others private – but all worth a visit.

 Note that the National Park Service requires masks be worn when physical distancing cannot be maintained.
 Visit the Service's website for more information.

 U.S. National Arboretum

 The U.S. National Arboretum is one of the most scenic destinations in the District, its 446 acres welcoming visitors with wide open spaces and gorgeous, secluded views of nature.
 With its former U.S. Capitol Columns and miles of trails, the National Arboretum is a great place for a hike.
 The Arboretum is open daily from 8 a.m. to 5 p.m., but the National Bonsai & Penjing Museum and Administration Building remain closed.
 For more details regarding the Arboretum's COVID-19 guidelines, visit its website.